SarahCiscoFrance/Footprint-Dashboard/README.md

 saved thanks to cisco.

 So the mode of transport chosen depends on the distance between the two callers:
-For example, if you have a call between Cannes and Nice the algorithm will choose the CAR and if you have a call between Paris and New York the algorithm will choose the case of a business flight.
+For example, if you have a call between Cannes and Nice the algorithm will choose the car and if you have a call between Paris and New York the algorithm will choose the case of a business flight.

 ### Questions ?